cloudflare/cloudflare-docs/content/workers/wrangler/configuration.md

 #### Migrations

 When making changes to your Durable Object classes, you must perform a migration.
-Refer to [Configuring Durable Object classes with migrations](/workers/configuration/durable-objects/#configuring-durable-object-classes-with-migrations).
+Refer to [Durable Object migrations](/durable-objects/learning/durable-objects-migrations/).

 {{<definitions>}}